-- 1896 Western Australian Acclimatization Committee formed - 1898 Perth Zoo opened on 17 October - 1909 Perth Zoo hosts the Australasian Tennis Open - 1911 Mineral Baths opened to the public in the Zoo grounds - 1932 Director Ernest Le Souef retired.
-State Government takes over Zoo under the State Gardens Board and Louis Shapcott - 1941 Louis Shapcott retired and new Acclimatization Committee formed - 1947 Present-day Carousel opened - 1952 Entry fee increased for the first time since the Zoo opened: adults from six pence to one shilling and children from three pence to six pence - 1968 Four orangutans arrived from Malaysia and Sumatran Orangutan breeding program began; first birth in 1970 - 1968 Zoological Gardens separated from State Gardens Board and is administered in its own right.
-Tom Spence became first director since Ernest Le Souef's retirement - 1974 'No Feeding the Animals' policy introduced - 1982 First Docents started their training - 1984 Perth Zoo Veterinary Hospital opened - 1987 Numbat breeding and research program began with first breeding success in 1993 - 1991 African Savannah exhibit opened - 1995 Makulu, star of 'The Kiss' photograph, became the first Rothschild's Giraffe born in Australia since 1938 - 2006 Zoo-born Sumatran Orangutan, Temara, released into the wild in Bukit Tigapuluh National Park, Sumatra, Indonesia - 2007 Tricia the Asian Elephant turned 50 - 2008 Maly first Sun Bear born in Australia - 2010 Zoo sustained extensive storm damage to the shop, Vet Department and the Australian Wetlands - 2012 Perth Zoo becomes the largest solar site in Perth with the completion of its huge solar pergola.
-Renewable solar power generated on-site reduces the Zoo's draw on the grid. - 2013 The Zoo's Wildlife Conservation Action program for the conservation of threatened species in the wild has now raised over \$1.7 million since its inception in 2007.
+- 1896 Western Australian Acclimatization Committee forms - 1898 Perth Zoo opens on 17 October - 1909 Perth Zoo hosts the Australasian Tennis Open - 1911 Mineral Baths open to the public in the Zoo grounds - 1932 Director Ernest Le Souef retires.
+State Government takes over Zoo under the State Gardens Board and Louis Shapcott - 1941 Louis Shapcott retires and new Acclimatization Committee forms - 1947 Present-day Carousel opens - 1952 Entry fee increases for the first time since the Zoo opened: adults from six pence to one shilling and children from three pence to six pence - 1968 Four orangutans arrive from Malaysia and Sumatran Orangutan breeding program begins; first birth in 1970 - 1968 Zoological Gardens separats from State Gardens Board and is administered in its own right.
+Tom Spence becomes first director since Ernest Le Souef's retirement - 1974 'No Feeding the Animals' policy introduced - 1982 First Docents starts their training - 1984 Perth Zoo Veterinary Hospital opens - 1987 Numbat breeding and research program begins with first breeding success in 1993 - 1991 African Savannah exhibit opens - 1995 Makulu, star of 'The Kiss' photograph, becomes the first Rothschild's Giraffe born in Australia since 1938 - 2001 King and Queen Norfolk Pines reach 100 years of age - 2006 Zoo-born Sumatran Orangutan, Temara, released into the wild in Bukit Tigapuluh National Park, Sumatra, Indonesia - 2008 Maly first Sun Bear born in Australia - 2010 Zoo sustains extensive storm damage to the shop, Vet Department and Australian Wetlands - 2012 Perth Zoo becomes the largest solar site in Perth with the completion of its huge solar pergola.
+Renewable solar power generated on-site reduces the Zoo's draw on the grid - 2013 The Zoo's Wildlife Conservation Action program for the conservation of threatened species in the wild raises over \$1.7 million since its inception in 2007 - 2016 World-first laying of Orange-bellied Frog eggs at the Zoo - 2020 Perth Zoo closes its gates for the first time ever during the Covid-19 pandemic - 2021 Launch of Perth Zoo Master Plan 2040, setting the Zoo's development for the next 20 years - 2022 Tricia the Asian Elephant passes away aged 65